American Addiction Centers Photo

 EAP Overview

-Employee assistance programs, or EAPs, are able to assist employees with various issues, such as mental health concerns, personal issues, grief, and workplace violence through methods such as short-term counseling and other interventions.
+Employee assistance programs, or EAPs, can assist employees with various issues, such as mental health concerns, personal issues, grief, and workplace violence through methods such as short-term counseling and other interventions.
 Read more below about how an EAP can help you receive help for these issues, as well as substance use disorders.

 What is An Employee Assistance Program (EAP)?